Logo

 Bryan Cranston ultimately directed several episodes of the show and received three Primetime Emmy Award nominations for his performance.

-Bryan Cranston reprised his role in a cutaway gag during the Family Guy episode "I Take Thee Quagmire", killing Lois with a refrigerator door, and in a leaked alternate ending of Breaking Bad with Jane Kaczmarek reprising her role as Lois.
+Bryan Cranston reprised his role in a cutaway gag during the Family Guy episode "I Take Thee Quagmire", killing Lois with a refrigerator door, and in an alternate ending of Breaking Bad with Jane Kaczmarek reprising her role as Lois.

 Bryan Cranston has had guest roles in many television series, including a white-collar criminal searching for his estranged wife and daughter on The Flash, and a lawyer attempting to free the title character from a contract in Sabrina the Teenage Witch.